osoarinho/GedCounter/README.md

 ## Description
 This application automates part of the digitalization audit process for the **GED (Electronic Document Management)** at the **Prefeitura Municipal de Angra dos Reis**.
 It scans selected folders, counts PDF files and pages, and generates an Excel report for verification.

-Developed by **Lucas Soares dos Santos** (@adevcalledlucas on Instagram), this tool is open-source and free to use, designed to streamline the auditing process with efficiency and accuracy.
+Developed by **Soarinho (Lucas Soares dos Santos)**, @soarinho-lab on Instagram, this tool is open-source and free to use, designed to streamline the auditing process with efficiency and accuracy.

 ## Features
 - 📂 **Folder Selection**: Easily choose a directory to process.